Bhargavi-hash/TODO-app/README.md

 # TODO-app
-Simple TODO app designed to organize our daily tasks with add, edit and delete functionalities.
+Simple TODO app designed to organize your daily tasks with add, edit and delete functionalities.

 ## How to open ?
 ### - Using CLI